gandarez/btc-price-service/README.md

 * Follow metrics and logging best practices to monitor the service's performance and health and adjust caching and broadcasting values as needed.
 * Prevent panic in the service and ensure it recovers gracefully from unexpected errors, including the http server and all goroutines spawned.
 * Implement middlewares for logging, metrics, and error handling to improve observability and maintainability.
+* Validate configuration values and ensure they are set correctly before starting the service.

 Made with :heart: by Gandarez